Bio & Contact

 Creativity is intelligence having fun.

-I enjoy learning new things, playing basketball, guitar, and music (especially R&B and hip-hop).
+I enjoy learning new things, reading, playing basketball, guitar, and music (especially R&B and hip-hop).